The EFAIL Hoax

 The traditional solution to this particular modification is an extra check on top of the encryption called authenticated encryption.
 The suggested fix in the EFAIL paper was the addition of authenticated encryption to the OpenPGP specification.
 There is a fundamental problem with this line of thinking.

 The OpenPGP specification already has a simple integrity check called the MDC that is entirely adequate to detect this particular attack.
 The addition of authenticated encryption to PGP would make no difference at all for any of the demonstrated EFAIL leaks.
 It is not possible to suggest authenticated encryption here without also acknowledging that the OpenPGP specification is not susceptible to EFAIL.
 The CVE was most likely disputed on this basis.

 This might be a good place to point out how wildly impractical the CFB gadget method is compared to the other methods listed in the EFAIL paper.
 To make a CFB gadget attack work you need to know the first 11 bytes/characters of the unencrypted message.
 The EFAIL paper suggested that the use of the

 multipart/mixed MIME attribute could allow as many as 500 guesses at those 11 bytes/characters in the same message.
 Unfortunately the paper did not give any examples of clients where this might work.
-The three clients I tested3) would not even recognize a second HTML section in a message, much less decrypt and interpret it.
-This is important because EFAIL is the sort of attack you only get to do once.
+Even if there were email clients out there that will allow hundreds of attempts at decoding anonymous encrypted messages in the same message while ignoring hundreds of modification errors the attack was still quite impractical.
 The attack email is seen by the user and would normally inform them of the fact they were under some sort of attack.
+Then they would likely have reported it and the email client(s) would have fixed their bug(s).
+This sort of thing is typical for encrypted email where the recipient always gets to see the attack message.

 The spin required to make this a PGP problem was unfortunate in that it distracted from the actual issue of inherently insecure message content in encrypted messaging.
 The good work done by the security researchers ended up being in a sense wasted.
 Inherently insecure message content is still a serious issue today (2020).